A Comprehensive Survey of Data Augmentation in Visual Reinforcement Learning: How to Leverage Augmented Data in Visual RL?

 \section{How to Leverage Augmented Data in Visual RL?}

 Next, we discuss how to exploit the augmented data in visual RL.
 To ease the discussion, we divide the application scenarios where DA plays a vital role into three cases.

-\begin{enumerate} \item[{Case} 1] {\textbf{Sample-efficient RL in the single-environment setting.} } Agents are trained and evaluated in the same fixed environment, and this is referred to as the single-environment setting~\cite{sac_ae}.
-The goal is to achieve satisfactory performance with limited environment interactions~\cite{drq}. \item[{Case} 2] {\textbf{Generalizable RL in the multi-environment setting.}} Agents are tested in unseen environments after interacting with the training environments~\cite{secant}.
-Since RL agents tend to overfit the training environment~\cite{study_on_overfitting}, generalizing the learned policies to unseen environments remains challenging even when only visual appearances are altered. \item[{Case} 3] {\textbf{Generalizable RL in the multi-task setting.}} Agents in the multi-task setting aim to adapt to different tasks.
+\begin{enumerate} \item[{Case} 1] {\textbf{Sample-efficient RL in the single-environment setting.} } Agents are trained and evaluated within a fixed environment, commonly referred to as the single-environment setting~\cite{sac_ae}.
+The primary objective is to attain satisfactory performance with minimal interactions within the environment~\cite{drq, drq_v2, Learning_Better_with_Less}. \item[{Case} 2] {\textbf{Generalizable RL in the multi-environment setting.}} Agents are tested in unseen environments after interacting with the training environments~\cite{secant}.
+Since RL agents tend to overfit the training environment~\cite{study_on_overfitting}, generalizing the learned policies to unseen environments remains challenging even when only visual appearances are altered~\cite{svea, SADA}. \item[{Case} 3] {\textbf{Generalizable RL in the multi-task setting.}} Agents in the multi-task setting aim to adapt to different tasks.
 Traditional end-to-end RL algorithms heavily rely on task-specific rewards, making them unsuitable for other tasks~\cite{atc}.
-Recent studies have attempted to solve this issue by pretraining a cross-task representation in a task-agnostic manner so that the agent can quickly adapt to multiple downstream tasks~\cite{urlb}. \end{enumerate}
+Recent studies have attempted to address this limitation by pretraining cross-task representations in a task-agnostic manner, thereby enabling agents to swiftly adapt to multiple downstream tasks~\cite{urlb}. \end{enumerate}

 In Figure~\ref{Overview of Section4}, RL agents are trained with task-specific rewards in Case $1$ and Case $2$, where DA is implemented as an implicit regularization penalty when enlarging the training set (Section~\ref{Policy Regularization Implicitly}).
 However, the effect of implicit regularization is limited~\cite{spr}, and many studies have attempted to design auxiliary losses to exploit the potential of DA (Section~\ref{Policy Regularization Explicitly with Auxiliary Loss}).
 Some studies have also aimed to decouple representation learning from policy optimization to attain more generalizable policies~\cite{secant} (Section~\ref{Task-Specific Representation Decoupled from Policy Optimization}).
 Finally, the related works belonging to Case 3, referred to as task-agnostic representation approaches using unsupervised learning, are introduced in Section~\ref{Task-Agnostic Representation using Unsupervised Learning}.